halosight/TableauCRMQueryHelper/README.md

 # Tableau CRM Query Helper

-This helper class enables you to quickly and easily query Tableau CRM datasets directly from a native Lightning Web Component.
+This helper class enables you to easily dynamically generate SAQL to query Tableau CRM datasets directly from a native Lightning Web Component.

 ## How to design queries in JavaScript